Hoffman & Associates

-Hoffman & Associates (formerly PN Hoffman & Associates) is a privately-held real estate development company based in Washington D.C. most known for mixed-use and urban developments.
+Hoffman & Associates (formerly PN Hoffman & Associates) is a privately held real estate development company based in Washington D.C. most known for mixed-use and urban developments.
 The company has completed approximately seventy developments in the Washington D.C. area, including The Wharf development on D.C.'s Southwest Waterfront.
 The company's headquarters are in Washington D.C., with a second office in Raleigh, North Carolina.

 History

 Hoffman & Associates was founded in 1993 as PN Hoffman by current CEO Monty Hoffman and former partner Pete Nazelrod.
 The company initially produced luxury condos in the D.C. area and incorporated green and sustainable practices into designs.
 The Alta at Thomas Circle, completed in 2006, was the first LEED-certified residential building in Washington D.C.

+During April 2023, it was announced that Mary Beth Avedesian has been appointed as Senior Vice President of Development for the organisation, and will manage several major projects across the region, including the company's large-scale, community-focused development in Falls Church.

 Southwest Waterfront Development

 In September 2006, the company was selected to develop the portion of the District's Southwest Waterfront now known as The Wharf.
 Hoffman ultimately partnered with Madison Marquette to build The Wharf and the first phase of the development opened in October 2017.
 The Wharf is operated by Hoffman-Madison Waterfront, a joint venture between Hoffman & Associates and Madison Marquette.
 The second phase of the project is projected to be complete in 2022 and will cover nearly one mile of the waterfront and contain more than 3 million square feet of mixed use space.
 The total cost of the development is estimated to be $2.5 billion.

 As part of the project to redevelop the Southwest Waterfront, Hoffman also redeveloped the historic Riverside Baptist Church and St. Augustine's Church in Southwest D.C.